epfl-ada/ada-2020-project-milestone-p3-p3_p-ada-wan/README.md

 ## Proposed timeline

-In week 1, Vincent will take care of making the train and test sets.
-He will also label each datapoint by doing a join with the children obesity prevalence dataset.
+In week 1, we will take care of making the train and test sets.
+We will also label each datapoint by doing a join with the children obesity prevalence dataset.
-Faustine will create the first choropleth map of London, by using the GIS dataset and joining it to the Tesco one.
+Another task will be to create the first choropleth map of London, by using the GIS dataset and joining it to the Tesco one.
-Damien will process the income dataset, and compute the correlation between income and food category proportion per category after joining the two datasets.
+We will also process the income dataset, and compute the correlation between income and food category proportion per category after joining the two datasets.

-In week 2, Vincent will try several Machine Learning algorithms to find the one giving the best results, using hyperparameter tuning.
+In week 2, we will try several Machine Learning algorithms to find the one giving the best results, using hyperparameter tuning.
-Faustine will transform her choropleth map into an interactive one, where one will be able to choose the desired food category.
+We will have to transform our choropleth map into an interactive one, where one will be able to choose the desired food category.
-Damien will study more precisely the correlation between income and food purchase by making a linear regression and analyze the result.
+Another task will be to study more precisely the correlation between income and food purchase by making a linear regression and analyze the result.

 In week 3, we will merge our work.
-Then, Damien will take care of the report or the data story.
-Vincent will clean the code, and Faustine will prepare the short video.
+Then, we will take care of the report or the data story.
+We will also have to clean the code, and to prepare the short video.

 ## Organization within the team